NonRoute/University-User-Management-System/README.md

 ### 3B.
 (With Docker)

 1. Run `docker-compose up`
-2. Wait until all service start.
+2. Wait until all services start.
 Once ready, it should look like this

 <p align="left">
     <img src="./images/DockerFinish.png" width="500">